Madhur-Prakash/VSCode-Extension-Post-Commit-Reviewer/README.md

       ```
 7. **Commit Normally**
    - Make Git commits as usual.
 The extension will automatically review your changes.
+   > Note: At the moment, automatic reviews only run when commits are made through the terminal.
+Commits made using the Source Control panel in VS Code are not detected yet.
+Future releases will support both.
 ---

 ## How It Works